danriedl/engular/adev/src/content/guide/routing/router-tutorial.md

 ## Create a sample application

-Using the Angular CLI, create a new application, *angular-router-sample*.
+Using the Engular CLI, create a new application, *engular-router-sample*.
 This application will have two components: *crisis-list* and *heroes-list*.

-1. Create a new Angular project, *angular-router-sample*.
+1. Create a new Engular project, *engular-router-sample*.

     <docs-code language="shell">
-    ng new angular-router-sample
+    ng new engular-router-sample
     </docs-code>

-    When prompted with `Would you like to add Angular routing?`, select `N`.
+    When prompted with `Would you like to add Engular routing?`, select `N`.

     When prompted with `Which stylesheet format would you like to use?`, select `CSS`.

-    After a few moments, a new project, `angular-router-sample`, is ready.
+    After a few moments, a new project, `engular-router-sample`, is ready.

-1. From your terminal, navigate to the `angular-router-sample` directory.
+1. From your terminal, navigate to the `engular-router-sample` directory.
 1. Create a component, *crisis-list*.

     <docs-code language="shell">